michaelmendoza/image-viewr/README.md

-# WebImage Viewer - A image processing analysis tool
+# Image Viewr - A image processing analysis tool

-A web framework/library which uses html canvas to load/display images and do basic images processing
+A web framework/library which uses html canvas to load/display images and do basic image processing

 ## Getting Started